Fat-Shattering Dimension of $k$-fold Aggregations: Abstract

 \section{Abstract}

-We provide improved estimates on the fat-shattering dimension of the $k$-fold maximum of real-valued function classes.
-The latter consists of all ways of choosing $k$ functions, one from each of the $k$ classes, and computing their pointwise maximum.
+We provide estimates on the fat-shattering dimension of aggregation rules of real-valued function classes.
+The latter consists of all ways of choosing $k$ functions, one from each of the $k$ classes, and computing a pointwise function of them, such as the median, mean, and maximum.
 The bound is stated in terms of the fat-shattering dimensions of the component classes.
 For linear and affine function classes, we provide a considerably sharper upper bound and a matching lower bound, achieving, in particular, an optimal dependence on $k$.
-Along the way, we point out and correct a number of erroneous claims in the literature.
+Along the way, we improve several known results in addition to pointing out and correcting a number of erroneous claims in the literature.